cotielong/deck-of-cards/README.md

 # Magician's Assistant
-This project  is intended to simulate card tricks for a magician.
-The cards are even styled with CSS.
+This project is intended to simulate a deck of cards that allows a magician to perform magic tricks. :zap: The cards are even styled with CSS.
 It's that fun?
 Enjoy!

 ## Getting Started